peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 **0, not null.** In this codebase blank means "nobody touched this" and a number means "someone decided" — which is why `counting.html` seeds its inputs as `''` rather than `0`.
 A 0 here records a manager's decision not to print that size on this run, and should read as one.

+**11. Three Flow-authoring traps, all found by reading a debug run's resolved values, none visible on the canvas.** Full story and the fixes in §4 B9; the rules are:

+- **`CONTAINS()` against an empty text variable returns null, not false** — and `NOT(null)` is null, so a Decision testing `Equals true` never fires.
+On the first pass of any accumulate-and-dedupe loop the accumulator IS empty, so **the feature is silently dead on every record**. `BLANKVALUE(x, '')` does NOT fix it; an empty substitute is still blank.
+Concatenate a non-empty sentinel: `CONTAINS('#' & {!vAccum}, …)`.
+- **Flow's `Add` treats null as zero; `Equals` copies the null through.** Seeding a counter with `Equals <nullable field>` leaves it null, which renders as a **blank** in an email while the `Add`-built totals look correct.
+Coalesce at the seed — a `BLANKVALUE(<field>, 0)` formula resource — not at the display.
+- **Flow strips leading AND trailing whitespace from a text template when it saves.** This undoes the usual "formulas can't make a newline, use a text template" advice: a template whose separator is a newline at either boundary loses it silently and reopens looking like one line, so every appended item runs together.
+Interior newlines survive.
+Anchor a boundary newline with a **zero-width space (U+200B)** on its own line — invisible in the output, and not whitespace to the trimmer. **A text template's blank-looking first line may be load-bearing; check before tidying it.**

+📌 And the rule behind all three: **a flow that completes is not a flow that works.** Every one of these ran green, on a complete canvas, producing a wrong email.
+Open the action's **resolved input values** in the debug log — that is the only place the real output exists.

+**12. "Decoration" is `Production_Method__c`.** The object's **label** was changed to Decoration on 2026-09-14; its **API name was not, and is not going to be** — Salesforce blocks that rename outright (§11).
+So Setup, every page layout, the related lists on Order and Production Plan, report types, list views and all five boards now read **Decoration**, while every SOQL query, Apex class, flow and file under `functions/` still reads **`Production_Method__c`**.

+⛔ **`Decoration__c` does not exist.** `Decoration_Method__c` is an unrelated **field on Order**, live in `_rework.js`'s `CLONED_ORDER_FIELDS`.
+Reaching for either because a layout said "Decoration" is the mistake this rule exists to stop.

+This is the "don't guess API names from labels" rule (§9) aimed at the most-used object in the system.
+Unlike `Order_Substatus__c`, where the mismatch is an accident of history, here label and API name were made to disagree **on purpose** — the label is what the shop reads, the API name is what the code reads, and only the first one was cheap to change.

+**13. The custom-field EDIT page wedges the browser renderer — and it is NOT only Order.** Recorded 2026-09-08 for the Order custom-field edit page (4 incidents, Lightning Object Manager AND Classic).
+🚩 **Confirmed 2026-09-14 on a CUSTOM OBJECT field too** — `Production_Run__c.PrintMethod__c` at
+`/<fieldId>/e`, trying to change nothing but the Field Label.
+The page loads and reads fine; the moment you try to save it, the renderer stops responding.

+⛔ **There is no browser-side workaround.** Both a synthetic mouse click (CDP `Input.dispatchMouseEvent`) and a direct in-page `Runtime.evaluate` timed out on the same page — so it is not the input path, it is the renderer.
+Scripting around it does not help.

+📌 **The OBJECT edit page is fine.** Four object label changes went through cleanly the same day (Decoration ×2 orgs, Run Line Item ×2 orgs).
+The trap is specific to the **field** edit page.

+**So: field label and field API-name changes are hand work, or a Metadata API deploy.** Changing a field's `<label>` in metadata is an ordinary supported deploy — unlike an object API rename (§11) — so once the Salesforce CLI exists, a batch of label changes is one small deploy per org instead of N hand edits.
+Read the field list back afterwards to confirm; do not trust the edit page.

+**14. "Resource deadlock avoided" / `errno -35` means iCloud EVICTED the file — nothing is corrupt.**
+This repo lives in an iCloud-synced Desktop folder. macOS evicts file *contents* and leaves a placeholder behind; a process reading the placeholder gets `EDEADLK`, which surfaces as *"Resource deadlock avoided"* from `sed`/`grep`/`cat`/`python`, as `errno: -35, syscall: 'read'` from Node, and as a **bus error** from git.

+✅ **Confirmed 2026-09-15:** every single file under `functions/api/` reported `cloudOnly: true`.
+Reads failed for all of them, `node tools/smoke.mjs` could not load its own source, and this very document was evicted mid-edit.

+📌 **It masquerades as corruption, and that is the danger.** It is very likely the real explanation for git appearing to be a "shallow clone with a missing HEAD commit object" — the pack files were evicted, not absent.
+Do not conclude the repo is broken until the files are known to be local.

+**Fix: force macOS to download them** (opening them, or staging them through the Claude device bridge, both do it), then everything works normally.
+A directory listing that reports `cloudOnly` is the fastest diagnosis — check before concluding anything else.

 #### Conventions to follow